itsjeffro/reference-sheet/PHP/terminology.md

 ## Abstraction

-Data Abstraction is the most important features of any OOPS programming language.
-It shows only useful information, remaining are hidden form the end user.
-Abstraction is the any representation of data in which the implementation details are hidden (abstracted).
+Data Abstraction is the most important features of any OOP programming language.

 ## Encapsulation

-TBD
+It shows only useful information, remaining are hidden from the end user.

 ## Implementation